AxelRP/growth-engineering-interview/README.md

 We have integrated Supabase in the app since it is a ready-to-use free DB.
 If you are more comfortable using a different platform (Firebase, Aiven...), feel free to integrate it in the app.

+---

+Some of these tools and concepts might be now for you, so if you get stuck or have any question, please do not hesitate to email us.